 In the event of foul weather that would prevent the safe transportation of students to the schools or any other emergency situation that would affect the safety or well-being of students, or otherwise make it impractical or impossible for the normal operation of school, the superintendent, in collaboration with the board of education, will close the schools until said emergency condition no longer exists.
-Any days lost by such emergency closing will be made up during the school year.
-In the case of sudden change of weather conditions the safety of students shall be the number one priority.
+In the case of sudden change of weather conditions, the safety of students shall be the number one priority.
 Decisions concerning the early or late dismissal of students will be determined by the severity of the weather conditions and surrounding circumstances.
 If it is determined that students will be dismissed other than at the regular time of dismissal, all efforts will be made to contact the local media.
-The school system requests the parents stay tuned to local radio and television stations during inclement weather.
+The school system requests parents stay tuned to local radio and television stations during inclement weather.
 Since it would be impossible to individually contact parents, the school system will make every effort to inform these stations if dismissal times are changed.